Understanding Macular Degeneration -- the Basics

 What Is Macular Degeneration?

 Age-related macular degeneration (AMD) is the foremost cause of vision loss in the U.S., with millions of Americans showing some sign of the disorder.
 AMD is uncommon in people younger than 55.
-If you are over 65, macular degeneration may already affect your central vision -- the vision you need for close work like reading and sewing.
+If you are over 65, macular degeneration may already affect your central vision -- the vision you need for driving as well as close work like reading and sewing.

 AMD occurs in two forms:

-Most people with AMD do not become totally blind; they can still see well enough to ''get around.''
-It is their central vision used for reading and detailed vision that is lost.
-Regular eye exams can detect early signs of AMD and identify when more extensive testing, such as angiography, may be necessary.
+AMD never causes “lights out” total blindness.
+Since AMD affects only central vision, people with AMD can usually still see with the remaining peripheral vision well enough to ''get around.''
+It is their central vision that's used for reading and detailed vision that is lost.
+Regular eye exams can detect early signs of AMD and identify when more extensive testing, such as angiography or OCT imaging, may be necessary.
 Recent innovations in AMD treatment can halt or slow progression of retinal changes.

 What Causes Macular Degeneration?